saumyaariyawansha/Python_Project/README.md

 * Python (72%) of postings highlight Python, reflecting its critical role in data analysis, machine learning, and statistical modeling.
 * SQL (51%) of postings still require SQL for data extraction and manipulation, even in this more advanced role.
 * R (44%) of postings require R, a language heavily used in statistical analysis, suggesting a strong need for advanced analytical skills.
-* SAS and Tableau, Both at 24%, showing that while these tools are useful, they are secondary to Python and R in this role.
+* SAS and Tableau, Both at 24%, showing that while these tools are equally useful, they are secondary to Python and R in this role.

-#### Skill Demand summary:
+#### :memo: Skill Demand summary:

 * SQL is crucial across all three roles, particularly for Data Engineers (68%) and Data Analysts (51%), showing it’s a core tool in data management.
 * Python is the most in-demand programming language across roles, especially for Data Scientists (72%) and Data Engineers (65%).